 At the high coverage surfaces, the sticking probabilities are close to the results expected for the site-blocking models although the promoting effects of the substrate motion are still operative.
 However, at such a high coverage, the minimum energy paths towards the empty adsorption sites become less attractive.
-This is due to a well-known poisoning effects [27]: the presence of the adlayer influences the electronic structure of the substrate thus reducing the adsorption energies.
+This is due to a wellknown poisoning effects [26]: the presence of the adlayer influences the electronic structure of the substrate thus reducing the adsorption energies.
 Hence it is the cancellation of the promoting dynamical effects and the poisoning electronic effects that leads to sticking probabilities close to the pure site-blocking values.

-The AIMD simulations not only yield statistically reliable sticking probabilities, they also allow for valuable microscopic insights into the dissociative adsorption dynamics.
-In Fig. 3D-F, we have collected some snapshots of further trajectories illustrating typical adsorption events at a hydrogen-covered Pd(100) surface with a dimer vacancy.
+The AIMD simulations not only yield statistically reliable sticking probabilities, they also allow for valuable microscopic insights into the adsorption dynamics.
+In Figs. 3(d)-3(f), we have collected some snapshots of further trajectories illustrating typical adsorption events at a hydrogen-covered Pd(100) surface with a dimer vacancy.
 The impinging H2 molecules do not necessarily either dissociatively adsorb or scatter back into the gas phase.
-In fact, there exists a molecular precursor state above the top sites, very similar to the one already identified at the hydrogen-covered stepped Pd(210) surface [28, 29] which becomes stabilized due to the poisoning effects of the pre-adsorbed hydrogen atoms.
-About 5% of the impinging H2 molecules become trapped in these sites.
-One of these events is depicted in Fig. 3D.
+In fact, there exists a molecular precursor state above the top sites, very similar to the one already identified at the hydrogen-covered stepped Pd(210) surface [27,28] which becomes stabilized due to the poisoning effects of the preadsorbed hydrogen atoms.
+About 5% of the impinging H_2 molecules become trapped in these sites, as depicted in Fig. 3(d).
 Hence we predict the existence of these molecular precursor states on hydrogen-covered Pd(100) which are bound by 0.1 eV according to our calculations.
 They should be detectable at low surface temperatures by, e.g., isotope exchange experiments.

-Another interesting adsorption geometry that has to the best of our knowledge not been discussed before is shown Fig. 3E.
-One of the impinging hydrogen atom enters a four-fold hollow site adjacent to an occupied site while the other one remains trapped for some tenths of a picosecond at the bridge site.
-Finally, the hydrogen atom at the bridge site displaces the preadsorbed hydrogen atom which is pushed to an adjacent empty site (Fig. 3F).
+Another interesting adsorption geometry that has to the best of our knowledge not been discussed before is shown Fig. 3(e).
+One of the impinging hydrogen atom enters a fourfold hollow site adjacent to an occupied site while the other one remains trapped for some tenths of a picosecond at the bridge site.
+Finally, the hydrogen atom at the bridge site displaces the preadsorbed hydrogen atom which is pushed to an adjacent empty site [Fig. 3(f)].
 If the adjacent site is not empty, the additional atom at the bridge site even stays for several picoseconds.